-The shadows in Monet’s landscapes are bright blue, because the light of the sky in nature is blue, blue light is cancelled by the yellowness of sunlight, but in shadows the yellow sunlight is blocked, and the blue reflection remains.
-We notice blue shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.
+The shadows in Monet’s landscapes are bright blue, because the light of the sky in nature is blue, blue light is cancelled by the yellowness of sunlight.
+In shadows the yellow sunlight is blocked and the blue reflection are seeing.
+We notice blue in shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.